SergeyFM/LingQWordsExport/doc/Installation.md

 ## Installation and configuration.

-Here you can find a main [documentation](doc/README.md) page.
+Here you can find a main [documentation](README.md) page.
 Or jump right to my [my daily routine](MyDailyRoutine.md) with screenshots. <br>

-In this document you'll learn how to install and configure the LingQWordsExport.
+In this document you'll see how to install and configure the LingQWordsExport.
-After initial set up, importing will take only a few minutes.
+After initial set up, importing will take only a few minutes and a few clicks.

 Here's what you have to do: